FernandoBRdgz/datasciencecoursera/002 R Programming/Quiz/Week1_Quiz.md

 * The freedom to improve the program, and release your improvements to the public, so that the whole community benefits.

+Answers:

-Answer: The freedom to sell the software for any price, The freedom to restrict access to the source code for the software, The freedom to prevent users from using the software for undesirable purposes.
+The freedom to sell the software for any price

+The freedom to restrict access to the source code for the software

+The freedom to prevent users from using the software for undesirable purposes.

 **3. In R the following are all atomic data types EXCEPT: (Select all that apply)**